Giant Congenital Melanocytic Nevus Overview

 This condition is generally not inherited but arises from a mutation in the body's cells that occurs after conception.
 This alteration is called a somatic mutation.
 A somatic mutation in one copy of the NRAS or BRAF gene is sufficient to cause this disorder.

 Veronica Kinsler practices in London, United Kingdom.
-Kinsler is rated as an Elite expert by MediFind in the treatment of Giant Congenital Melanocytic Nevus.
-She is also highly rated in 24 other conditions, according to our data.
+Ms. Kinsler is rated as an Elite expert by MediFind in the treatment of Giant Congenital Melanocytic Nevus.
 Her top areas of expertise are Giant Congenital Melanocytic Nevus, Mosaicism, Phacomatosis Pigmentovascularis, and Ectodermal Dysplasias.

 Satyamaanasa Polubothu practices in London, United Kingdom.
 Polubothu is rated as an Elite expert by MediFind in the treatment of Giant Congenital Melanocytic Nevus.
-They are also highly rated in 10 other conditions, according to our data.
-Their top areas of expertise are Giant Congenital Melanocytic Nevus, Mosaicism, Phacomatosis Pigmentovascularis, and Linear Nevus Sebaceous Syndrome.
+Their top areas of expertise are Phacomatosis Pigmentovascularis, Giant Congenital Melanocytic Nevus, Mosaicism, and Linear Nevus Sebaceous Syndrome.

-Sven Krengel practices in Lübeck, Germany.
-Krengel is rated as an Elite expert by MediFind in the treatment of Giant Congenital Melanocytic Nevus.
-He is also highly rated in 7 other conditions, according to our data.
-His top areas of expertise are Giant Congenital Melanocytic Nevus, Neurocutaneous Melanosis, Melasma, and Ectodermal Dysplasias.
+Anne Fledderus practices in Rotterdam, Netherlands.
+Ms. Fledderus is rated as an Elite expert by MediFind in the treatment of Giant Congenital Melanocytic Nevus.
+Her top areas of expertise are Giant Congenital Melanocytic Nevus and Giant Congenital Nevus.